-Sabine Arnaud analyzes the debates and challenges involved in the construction of nineteenth-century legal texts such as the Napoleonic Code.
-For instance, she studies constitutional law as a way of tracing state involvement in the concerns of the deaf.
-She also explores the activities of Ferdinand Berthier, a deaf teacher who stood up for the rights of the deaf: he sent numerous petitions to the French government and changed ideas about the capacities of the deaf by rewriting the Napoleonic Code for a deaf audience.
+Sabine Arnaud analyzed the debates and challenges involved in the construction of nineteenth-century legal texts such as the Napoleonic Code.
+For instance, she studied constitutional law as a way of tracing state involvement in the concerns of the deaf.
+She also explored the activities of Ferdinand Berthier, a deaf teacher who stood up for the rights of the deaf: he sent numerous petitions to the French government and changed ideas about the capacities of the deaf by rewriting the Napoleonic Code for a deaf audience.